virtee/snpguest/README.md

 ### 5. `key`

 Creates the derived key based on input parameters and stores it. `$KEY_PATH` is the path to store the derived key. `$ROOT_KEY_SELECT` is the root key from which to derive the key (either "vcek" or "vmrk").
-The `--guest_field_select` option specifies which Guest Field Select bits to enable as a 6-digit binary string.
-Each of the 6 bits from *right to left* correspond to Guest Policy, Image ID, Family ID, Measurement, SVN and TCB Version respectively.
+The `--guest_field_select` option specifies which Guest Field Select bits to enable as a binary string of length 6 or 7.
+Each of the bits from *right to left* correspond to Guest Policy, Image ID, Family ID, Measurement, SVN and TCB Version, Launch Mitigation Vector, respectively.
 For each bit, 0 denotes off, and 1 denotes on.
-The `--guest_svn` option specifies the guest SVN to mix into the key, and the `--tcb_version` option specifies the TCB version to mix into the derived key.
+The `--guest_svn` option specifies the guest SVN to mix into the key, the `--tcb_version` option specifies the TCB version to mix into the derived key, and the `--launch_mit_vector` option specifies the launch mitigation vector value to mix into the derived key.
 The `--vmpl` option specifies the VMPL level the Guest is running on and defaults to 1.

 **Usage**
 ```bash